 On Wednesday morning the butterflies woke up when I did and I wanted to hide away at home and go back to sleep.
 I perked myself up, kicked myself into action and that night, spent a lovely evening with a group of friends at an amazing italian restaurant called Pasta Brown.
 It’s in Covent Garden and if you haven’t been and you can go, you should.
 I had the Penne Pasta Brown and a slice of chocolate fudge cake and left very full and very happy.
 So full and happy that I fell asleep at 9:30pm, shortly after getting home.

-It’s been a chilled weekend thank goodness.
+The week soon came to an end and it’s been a chilled weekend thank goodness.
 Yesterday morning’s lie-in made me feel brand new.
 I left bed to grab tea, breakfast and my book.
 I then sat with the tv on (Saturday Kitchen made good background) and read, in bed, until lunch time.
 In the afternoon Dave and I headed into London to meet two friends for a drink and a bite to eat.
 We hadn’t seen them in FOREVER and it was super lovely to catch up.

 I was up reading late last night and indulged in another glorious lie-in this morning.
 I’m now nearly half way through Eleanor Oliphant is Completely Fine and I am COMPLETELY hooked.
 It’s amazing.